dotnet/docs-maui/docs/user-interface/pages/contentpage.md

 The child of a <xref:Microsoft.Maui.Controls.ContentPage> is typically a layout, such as `Grid` or `StackLayout`, with the layout typically containing multiple views.
 However, the child of the <xref:Microsoft.Maui.Controls.ContentPage> can be a view that displays a collection, such as `CollectionView`.

 > [!NOTE]
-> The value of the `Title` property will be shown on the navigation bar, when the app performs navigation using a `NavigationPage`.
+> The value of the `Title` property will be shown on the navigation bar, when the app performs navigation using a <xref:Microsoft.Maui.Controls.NavigationPage>.
 For more information, see [NavigationPage](navigationpage.md).